Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 I prefer a forward-facing seat on the train.

-The room was like a heavily-decorated chocolate box.
+The room was like an ornately decorated chandelier.

 Compound modifiers that contain a past participle follow the same rules as other compound modifiers.
 Use a hyphen when the compound goes before the noun it modifies: